 Newham BID wrote to the Prime Minister copying in the Secretary of State for Transport and the MP For Truro and Falmouth.
 A copy of the letter is here and the response from the Minister for Roads and Transport is here.

-Newham BID has exchanged correspondence with CORMAC who still have no plans to release to businesses on the scheme despite an assurance that these would be available some weeks ago.
+Newham BID has exchanged correspondence with CORMAC who still have no plans to release details on the scheme despite an assurance that these would be available some weeks ago.

-Meanwhile, CORMAC plant has been parked on private forecourts without the consent of the businesses concerned.
+Meanwhile, CORMAC plant/machinery has been parked on private forecourts without the consent of the businesses concerned.

 A number of near misses have been evidenced as the narrowed road prevents two HGVs passing each other safely as predicted by Newham businesses from the outset of the scheme.